sparanoid/almace-scaffolding/_app/_posts/news/2018-07-23-upgrading-from-v1-to-v2.md

 If you'd like to stick with the Less version:

-- v1.1.11 will be the last version that support Less.
+- v1.1.11 will be the last version that supports Less.
 - Less version of theme Curtana will be avaiable as `amsf/amsf-curtana-less`.